SuadeLabs/fire/documentation/properties/servicing.md

 ### revenue_utilities
 The bond shall be repaid through user fees or service charges from public utility services (e.g., water, electricity).

+### other
+The bond shall be repaid using any other repayment method